HimplHeap Entailment

 Proof using. introv M1 M2. intros v. eapply himpl_trans; eauto.
 Qed.

-Exercise: 1 star, standard, especially useful (qimpl_antisym)
+Exercise: 1 star, standard, optional (qimpl_antisym)

 Prove the antisymmetry of entailment on postconditions.
 Hint: exploit functional_extensionality.